 3. Attend Passport DC

 A month-long festival named Passport DC is yet another interesting event/festival to attend when you’re visiting Washington DC in spring.
 It takes place during the month of May.
 The first two Saturdays of the festival are entirely devoted to embassy open houses.

 There are more than 50 foreign embassies on the Around the World Embassy Tour available for visits.
 To see the updates regarding the participating embassies, follow to get an announcement from Cultural Tourism DC.

 During this festival, you’re also given a chance to visit the EU Open House (around early/mid-May).
-Visitation to both of these Passport DC’s embassy open house experiences are completely free.
+Visitation to both of these Passport DC’s embassy open house experiences is completely free.